 3-4 dried red chillies

 Heat the oil in a non-stick pan.
-Add the garlic and stir, making sure they do not become brown.
-Transfer the sautéd garlic into a container and set aside.
-Next add the dry coconut slices too the same hot pan and sauté for 2 to 3 minutes.
+Add the garlic and stir, make sure they do not become brown.
+Transfer the sautéed garlic into a container and set aside.
+Next, add the dry coconut slices to the same hot pan and sauté for 2 to 3 minutes.

-Add the fried coconut slices to the garlic and allow to cool.
-Once cooled, transfer to a blender.
-Add dried red chilli, red chilli powder, sesame seeds, coriander powder, tamarind pulp and salt to the mixture.
+Add the fried coconut slices to the garlic and allow it to cool.
+Once cooled, transfer the mix to a blender.
+Add dried red chilli, red chilli powder, sesame seeds, coriander powder, tamarind pulp, and salt to the mixture.
 Grind all the contents into a coarse powder.

 Store up to 15 days in a dry container.